top of page

 they/them/theirs

 Audrey Todd is the Executive Director and also serves as a cooking instructor and play worker.
 They are the former Chef & Food Education Director & Farmer with The Forest Playschool as well as their Lead Teacher in the summer programs.
-Audrey taught the past 8 years teaching young children outside in a garden, outdoor kitchen or woodland environment.
+For the last 9 years, Audrey has learned alongside children outside whether in a garden, urban farm, outdoor kitchen or woodland environment.
 Audrey believes in creating outdoor experiential learning environments that foster creativity, resiliency, and healing.
 They're a seed planter of plants and abolition.
 They hold a Forest School Teacher Certificate through The Forest School of Canada, are a member of Radical Playworkers Chicago, and have presented at the Midwest Forest School Congress.
 Audrey serves as a Board Member of Northern Illinois Nature Preschool Association (NINPA).
 They hold a B.A. from Knox College.
 They completed Chicago Action Medical's 20-hour Street Medic Training.
-They love word play, carrots, and using all five senses to explore the natural world.
+They love word play, meat, and using all five senses to explore the natural world.
 While not in the woods, you can find them reading or swimming at the lake.

 Board Member